Online Dynamic Trajectory Optimization and Control for a Quadruped Robot: Results

 Reachability is represented as an analytical cost function in the proposed optimization method.
 Although such a cost function requires less computation and is less sensitive to initial guess, it can perform poorly when a foot in the final phase is far from the 2D least squares (LS) fit plane of contacts.

 A nonconvex reachibility cost may perform better if provided with an adequate initial guess \cite{fankhauser2018robust}.

 The main limitation with the footstep discovery is that the contact planes are selected through the vertical projection of the nominal footsteps and/or heuristics.
-Introducing contact planes as decision variables would significantly increase the complexity of the problem and require good initialisation to solve.
+Introducing contact planes as decision variables would lead to a Mixed-Integer problem.
 Thus, the obstacle avoiding footstep position discovery is implemented for a convex terrain with a convex obstacle.
-A sampling-based high level motion planner such as Humanoid Path Planner(HPP)\cite{tonneau2018efficient} can be used to generate the foothold and base sequence $E, \mathrm{X}$ for the Algorithm \ref{alg:NLOC}.
+A high level motion planner such as Humanoid Path Planner(HPP)\cite{tonneau2018efficient} can be used to generate the foothold and base sequence $E, \mathrm{X}$ for the Algorithm \ref{alg:NLOC}.

 We provided minimal amount of reference state for the optimisation.
 Running cost state reference is time invariant and both running and final cost state references come from the nominal base position and footsteps.
 In this case, having a horizon of two or more steps is critical.
-Shorter horizons need more sophisticated, time variant reference states and providing these reference states itself becomes a trajectory optimisation problem.
-As an example, a QP based controller is an MPC with zero horizon length that needs a nontrivial reference state to reach a high level goal.
+Shorter horizons need more sophisticated, time variant reference states and providing these reference states itself becomes a trajectory optimization problem.

-Our framework has limited push recovery capacity due to the short prediction horizon and optimizing only at feet touch downs.
+Our framework has limited push recovery capacity due to optimizing only at feet touch down instants.
 Reduced computation time can allow intermediate trajectory optimizations during the swing phases and improve this aspect by generating reactive footstep motions similar to the capture point method \cite{pratt2006capture}.
-Alternatively, the divergence between the actual state and the state trajectory can be used as a stability metric to trigger a capture point algorithm in a finite state machine fashion.
 In fact, achieving uneven terrain locomotion and push recovery behavior within the same trajectory optimization framework remains an open problem.